TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

     if None not in list(data.values()):
         extracted.append(list(data.values()))
 ```

-Because in some cases authors used "," instead of "." in numbers, we must take care of it.
-Also, we should use floats instead of ints.
+We need to fix the extracted values.
+In some cases in numberic values authors used "," instead of "." to indicate fraction.
+In addition we should use floats instead of ints.

 ```python
 for i,e in enumerate(extracted):